Lokrand/Lokrand/README.md

 ## Hi there, I'm  Dima :wave:

-### Junior Frontend Developer from Saint Petersburg :cityscape:
+### Frontend Developer from Saint Petersburg :cityscape:

 ### A few facts about me:
 1. I love to play basketball :basketball: